Why Lyme Patients Delay Care

 Mild Symptoms Dismissed

-Many patients report that their early symptoms, such as fatigue, headache, and joint stiffness were attributed to another illness, hormonal changes or were considered stress-related.
+Many patients report that their early symptoms, such as fatigue, headache, and joint stiffness, were attributed to another illness, hormonal changes, or stress.
 So, they waited.

 In pediatric cases, symptoms like irritability, school avoidance, or trouble sleeping were often mistaken for behavioral issues, anxiety, or normal puberty.